- American Studies (18)

 Supervised field experience in community, clinical, or food-service management environments providing nutrition, health, and/or wellness practice opportunities for the advanced student.
 Hands-on experience aimed at developing critical professional skills in the application of theory to practice.
 Prerequisites: HLSC 313, HLSC 318, and HLSC 385.
 Fall, Spring.

-Supervised field experience in health promotion and wellness for the advanced student.
+Supervised field experience in health promotion for the advanced student.
 Hands-on experience aimed at developing professional skills in the application of theory to practice.
-Prerequisites: HLSC 385, and permission of instructor.
-Occasionally.
+Prerequisites: HLSC 325, and application completion with permission of instructor.
+Spring.

 Development of planning, implementation, evaluation, and management skills to effectively deliver health promotion programming.
 Application of theory to practice, including community-based assessment, risk management, financial planning, quality assurance, marketing, and personnel management.
 Prerequisites: HLSC 385.
 Fall, Spring.